naubiomech/ExoCode/Documentation/README.md

 ### Adding New Board
 Details can be found in [Adding New Board](AddingNew/AddingNewBoard.md).

+This would be done if you are creating a new PCB which may have moved what pins are connected where, or uses new sensors or motor types

 ### Adding New Microcontroller
 Details can be found in [Adding New microcontroller](AddingNew/AddingNewMicroontroller.md).

+This would be done if you are changing the type of microcontroller is being used.

 ### Adding New Item To Config
 Details can be found in [Adding New Controller](AddingNew/AddingNewItemToConfig.md).

+This would be done if new features need to be configured.